guillermo-carrasco/guillermo-carrasco.github.com/_posts/2018-03-06-machine-learning-101.md

 idea behind a neural network is that information passes through many interconnected processing steps.
 The number of steps that the algorithm takes is what we call **layers** in a NN.
-The name "neural network", as fancy as it sounds, comes from the idea behind the algorithm, that is inspired in what we know about how neurons in our brain work.
+The name "neural network", as fancy as it sounds, comes from the idea behind the algorithm, which is inspired in what we know about how neurons in our brain work.

-Neural networks are computationally very expensive and thus they have been an object of merely study until recent years.
-Thanks to an increasing computational power, we can now compute tasks that were just impossible before.
+Neural networks are computationally very expensive and thus they have been an object of study only until recent years.
+Thanks to the increasing computational power, we can now compute tasks that were just impossible before.
 This has opened up a new world in ML, allowing us to compute neural networks with many layers of depth.
 This is what we call **deep learning** nowadays.

 #### That's it for now
-Obviously, there is muuch more to ML than what I wrote in this post.
-But that's why there are so many interesting books about the topic.
+Obviously, there is much more to ML than what I wrote in this post.
+But that is why there are so many interesting books about the topic.
 I hope this post can serve as a reference for anyone that wants a quick introduction to the basic concepts of machine learning.
 If you find it interesting and want to move forward, here